42Bastian/rmac/rmac.rst

 **.even**
    If the location counter for the current section is odd, make it even by adding one to it.
 In text and data sections a zero byte is deposited if necessary.
+**.long**
+   Align the program counter to the next integral long boundary (4 bytes).
+   Note that GPU/DSP code sections are not contained in their own segments and are actually part of the TEXT or DATA segments.
+   Therefore, to align GPU/DSP code, align the current section before and after the GPU/DSP code.
+**.phrase**
+   Align the program counter to the next integral phrase boundary (8 bytes).
+   Note that GPU/DSP code sections are not contained in their own segments and are actually part of the TEXT or DATA segments.
+   Therefore, to align GPU/DSP code, align the current section before and after the GPU/DSP code.
+**.dphrase**
+   Align the program counter to the next integral double phrase boundary (16 bytes).
+Note that GPU/DSP code sections are not contained in their own segments and are actually part of the TEXT or DATA segments.
+   Therefore, to align GPU/DSP code, align the current section before and after the GPU/DSP code.
+**.qphrase**
+   Align the program counter to the next integral quad phrase boundary (32 bytes).
+Note that GPU/DSP code sections are not contained in their own segments and are actually part of the TEXT or DATA segments.
+   Therefore, to align GPU/DSP code, align the current section before and after the GPU/DSP code.
 **.assert** *expression* [,\ *expression*...]
    Assert that the conditions are true (non-zero).
 If any of the comma-seperated expressions evaluates to zero an assembler warning is issued.
 For example: